stephanierj/sample_app/README.markdown

+# My sample application
+## sample applications are awesome.

 This is the sample application for [Rails Tutorial](http://railstutorial.org).

-# hash line

 [*This is a link*](www.google.com)